Laura Barnett Psychotherapy

 Practicalities

-My fees have, for the last two years remained at £50.00 per 50 minute session (£45.00 for trainees), payable after each session in the case of short-term counselling; longer-term clients are invoiced monthly at the end of each month.
-I do not charge for the sessions when I am away; I do however charge for sessions which you miss, unless you give me at least one week’s notice.
+My fees are £60.00 per 50 minute session, payable after each session in the case of short-term counselling; longer-term clients are invoiced monthly at the end of each month.
+Naturally, I do not charge for the sessions when I am away; I do however charge for sessions which you miss, unless you give me one week’s notice.

 Transport:

--The nearest railway station to me is South Croydon (BR zone 5), which is approximately a ten to fifteen minute walk from here - down to the Brighton Road, then left, past the Esso garage, to Haling Park Road which is on the other side of the road.
+-The nearest railway station to me is Lewes, which is approximately a twelve to fifteen minute walk from here - down towards the High Street, then left, and straight on up the High Street and its continuation Western Rd, for about 8 minutes, then left before the Black Horse pub.

 As I have no waiting-room, I'm afraid that I cannot receive you before your appointment time.